 Off-the-shelf packages on the other hand arrive pre-built and ready to go.
 The time to roll out the software however can be more lengthy than for a custom platform - you will be less familiar with all its features (having not been part of its build), and there are likely to be a number of unwanted features creating extra noise and complication for your staff to navigate around.

 The majority of existing CRM systems and cloud services are usually priced per user.
 This means that the larger your team grows, the more you’ll be forced to pay on a monthly basis.

 Your sales team will obviously use the product on a daily basis.
 Yet your marketing team, or the management, may only use it on an occasional basis.
 You will be required to pay for monthly users regardless of how often they actually use it.
 With this in mind, you may be forced to restrict access, yet this means that the overall company efficiency and productivity may suffer.

 In general, if an existing solution meets your requirements by less than 60% and you have a team of 20+ users we recommend you should invest in a custom solution for your business.

-The initial cost for CRM development usually starts from £5000 and onward based on your requirements.
+The initial costs for CRM development usually start from £5000 and onward based on your requirements.

 CRM systems are usually developed continuously.
 A benefit from creating a custom CRM is that if you stop paying for it, you can continue to use the service.
 With an off the shelf CRM, the moment you stop paying, all your data is lost and you lose access.